sademakhubele/rock-papper-scissors-game/README.md

-Responsive rock, paper, scissor game built with HTML,CSS and javascript with minimal animation.
+Responsive rock👊🏽, paper🖐🏽, scissor✌🏽 game built with HTML,CSS and javascript with minimal animation.